 Current first-year residents (rising sophomores) who are new to the Room Selection process should also be sure to read the Information for First-Year Students page.

-In an effort to create a more concentrated living experience for our graduate student residents, both Neville and Shirley Apartments will become designated graduate student housing options for the 2015-2016 academic year.
-Interested graduate students will apply through a separate application and not participate in Room Selection.
-More information will be available soon.
-Current undergraduate residents living in Shirley and Neville Apartments can participate in one of the other phases of Room Selection to select a new room or apartment for the 2015-2016 academic year.
+In an effort to create a more concentrated living experience for our graduate students, Neville Apartments will become designated graduate student housing for the 2016-2017 academic year.
+Additionally, some apartments in Shady Oak Apartments will become designated for graduate student housing.
+Interested graduate students will apply through a separate application process from Room Selection - more information will be available soon.
+Current Shady Oak residents in apartments that will be slated for graduate students will be contacted in early February.

-Residents of Greek Housing are now eligible to participate in Room Selection to select a housing assignment for the 2015-2016 academic year.
+Based on the popularity of the option from last year, Housing Services will continue the option of permitting residents of Greek Housing to participate in Room Selection for the 2016-2017 academic year.
 This includes being pulled in by a current university housing resident who has retained his or her room, applying for Block Housing, or selecting through General Room Selection.